deepakanna/Data-Scientist-Nanodegree-projects/README.md

 ## Results
 1. The year 2020 onwards had an increase in the option of working from home being available to IT professionals in particular.
 A survey of the sample of nearly 73000 respondents shows nearly 34% working fully remote and an equal percentage working hybrid.
 Only 11% of the respondents were working Full-in person.\
 The countries providing remote work option country wise depicts that
-- United States of America provides the highest percentage of 30%
+- United States of America provides the highest percentage of 27%
-- UK at 7%,
+- India at 8%,
-- Germany and Canada at 6% ,
+- Germany and UK at 6%
-- India and Brazil at 5%,
+- Canada and Brazil at 5% ,
-- Poland and spain at 3% and
+- poland and spain at 3% and
-- France and Australia at 2%
+- France,Russian Federation and Australia at 2%

 2. The popular of the preferred language by the respondents who are Full stack developer and Back-end developer was analyzed. \
 The languages preferred the most by the Full stack developers seem to be C#,HTML,Javascript, SQL,TypeScript with the subsets of this being preferred as the 2nd,3rd and 4th.
 Python is the 5th most preferred language.\